18F/hubot-slack-github-issues/README.md

 ## Installation

 Here are instructions for installing this plugin and putting it into use.
-If you'd like to set up a local copy for development without deploying the plugin, skip to the instructions at [Developing](#developing) (you don't need to create a Hubot instance, a Slack user, or a GitHub user until you intend to deploy the script).
+If you'd like to set up a local copy for development without deploying the plugin, follow step #1 and then skip to the instructions at [Developing](#developing) (you don't need to create a Hubot instance, a Slack bot user, a GitHub user, a configuration file, or environment variables until you intend to deploy the script).

 1. Install [Node.js](https://nodejs.org/) on your system.
 This plugin requires version 4.2 or greater or version 5 or greater.
 You may wish to first install a